 Waterproof jacket & trousers

-Take a good waterproof and windproof shell jacket with you to climb Mount Kinabalu.
+Take a good waterproof jacket with you to climb Mount Kinabalu.
 Waterproof trousers are also recommended.
 We took cheap waterproof trousers, and we didn’t actually need them, but I’d try to take a good quality jacket with you.

 It takes two days to climb Mount Kinabalu.
 If you encounter rain on the first day, they will still let you climb to the overnight huts.
 But if it rains the following day, the morning of the summit, the park authorities will close the summit and you will not be allowed to climb.